isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-With the exception of atomics and a few use standard patterns, lock-free programming is really an expert-only topic.
+With the exception of atomics and a few other standard patterns, lock-free programming is really an expert-only topic.
 Become an expert before shipping lock-free code for others to use.

 ##### References